Updated May 2020

 To provide accurate postcode and speed test results

-When you perform an availability or speed check on our website we will use your postcode to complete this check.
-This is essential to display the most accurate picture of which suppliers are available where you live, or your current broadband speed.
+When you perform an availability or speed check on our website, we will use your postcode to complete this check; this is essential to display the most accurate picture of which suppliers are available where you live.

-Broadband Genie partners with SamKnows to perform this postcode check and broadbandspeedtest.org.uk to provide speed test results.
+Broadband Genie partners with thinkbroadband (and SamKnows prior to May 2020) to perform this postcode check, and broadbandspeedtest.org.uk to provide speed test results.
 For more information on how we work with these companies, please refer to the ‘Who we share your information with’ section below.

 We will collect your email address if you apply for a reward or a special offer that Broadband Genie is providing as part of your broadband order with your chosen supplier.